1999 IBF World Championships

 The 1999 IBF World Championships (World Badminton Championships) were held in Copenhagen, Denmark, between 10 May and 23 May 1999.
-During men's single semi final match beteween Fung Permadi and Peter Gade, Permadi made a historical decision.
+During men's single semi final match between Fung Permadi and Peter Gade, a historical decision was made by Permadi.
 The score was 14 all in the third set with Gade held the match point.
-Permadi refused to play in deuce.
-Disturbed by the peculiar, Gade fouled his serve and returned Permadi's serve to the net before losing the match.
+Commonly, a serve receiver will opt for deuce.
+At odds Permadi refused it.
+Disturbed with the peculiar, Gade fouled his serve then returned Permadi's serve to the net and lost the match by the score 14-15.
 The same scenario happened in the women final match.
 Camilla Martin chose not to play the deuce and won against Dai Yun.
 She was engaged to Gade then and subsequently avenged for her fiancée.

 Host city selection

 Copenhagen, Denmark, was chosen over Gothenburg, Sweden, as the host for 1999 IBF World Championships.